Affiliate Disclosure

 Photo Credit Kimberly Lostroscio

-Finally, while the 10 year warranty that comes with the Clear Flow hose isn’t quite as impressive as the lifetime warranty on the Craftsman hose, it is still a long time for one hose to survive.
+Finally, while the 10 year warranty that comes with the Clear Flow hose isn’t quite as impressive as the lifetime warranty on the Briggs and Stratton hose, it is still a long time for one hose to survive.
 The fact that Clear Flow is able to offer this warranty is a strong indicator of the build quality and general confidence they have in their product.

 While there was plenty we liked about the Clear Flow garden hose, we did have some issues with it as well.